brentmwarren/brentmwarren.github.io/README.md

 Unsolved problems:
-paralaxing and side-by-side text and pictures resume
+paralaxing and side-by-side text and pictures resume because of the bootstrap header, when i jump to a page it isnt quite centered where i want it lots of css tweaking

 Your biggest wins and challenges: biggest wins was getting css that flowed properly and was re-usable.